ghostdogtm/densetsu_editor/README.md

 3. Click Save Current
 4. If you need to choose the next team, and do 2, 3 point again

-Special thanks to Alexei Kolesnikov for testing and support to the project.

 Note.
 When you switch teams without saving, the result will be reset.

 Tested on Nekketsu Kakutou Densetsu (J) nes rom.